Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

   puts 'foo'
 end
 ```
 Note that while the ruby syntax css appears to be imported by default not all are, and might require [extra effort](https://jekyllrb.com/docs/liquid/tags/#stylesheets-for-syntax-highlighting) ;).
+Jekyll does have a mechanism for implementing your own plugins, but `Github Pages` does not allow it.

 Apparently there are more complicated combinatorics available via the yaml settings in `_config.yml` (the root level config file mentioned earlier).
 In theory, for example, you can use kramdown for instance and specify a dialect.
 I haven't looked into the extent of these options.